slackhq/vscode-hack/README.md

 ### Remote Development

 The extension supports connecting to an external HHVM development environment for local typechecking, linting and all other intellisense features.
-The current supported methods are SSH into a remote host or exec in a local Docker container.
+The current supported connection methods are SSH into a remote host or exec in a local Docker container.

 To enable this, set the following config values: